 The Bank’s Corporate Governance policies are crafted to promote the effective functioning of the Board and its committees and attending to the interests of stakeholders in a manner appropriate to public interest.

 To view the Corporate Governance Guidelines please click here.

-The objective of this policy is to provide employees with the opportunity to access in good faith, the Audit Committee or the CEO, in case they observe unethical or improper practices in the Bank.
+The objective of this policy is to provide current, former or temporarily employees of the Bank, vendors, auditors, consultants or any other service providers with the opportunity to access in good faith, the Chairperson of the Board Audit Committee, in case they observe unethical or improper practices in the Bank.

 To view the Whistle Blower Policy please click here.